rhino-project/rhino-project/gems/rhino_core/guides/overrides.md

 > Overrides `show` in order to redirect to the front end if an error is thrown

+### DeviseTokenAuth::OmniauthCallbacksController

+> Overrides `omniauth_success` in order to set the auth cookie before redirect so client is logged in.

 ### DeviseTokenAuth::PasswordsController

 > Overrides `render_edit_error` in order to redirect to the front end if password reset token has expired

+### DeviseTokenAuth::SessionsController

+> Overrides `render_destroy_error` in order to clean the auth cookie if there's any error during sign out.

+### DeviseTokenAuth::TokenValidationsController

+> Overrides `render_validate_token_error` in order to clean the auth cookie if there's any error in validating the current token.

 ### ActiveStorage::DirectUploadsController